MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/New-RoleAssignmentPolicy.md

 ## DESCRIPTION
 When you create an assignment policy, you can assign it to users using the New-Mailbox, Set-Mailbox, or Enable-Mailbox cmdlets.
 If you make the new assignment policy the default assignment policy, it's assigned to all new mailboxes that don't have an explicit assignment policy assigned to them.

 You can add management roles to the new assignment policy when you create it, or you can create the assignment policy and add roles later.
 You must assign at least one management role to the new assignment policy for it to apply permissions to a mailbox.
 Without any roles assigned to the new assignment policy, users assigned to it won't be able to manage their mailbox configuration.
 To assign a management role after the assignment policy has been created, use the New-ManagementRoleAssignment cmdlet.
-For more information, see Manage role assignment policies.
+For more information, see Manage role assignment policies (https://technet.microsoft.com/library/jj657511.aspx).

-For more information about assignment policies, see Understanding management role assignment policies.
+For more information about assignment policies, see Understanding management role assignment policies (https://technet.microsoft.com/library/dd638100.aspx).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).